Vaish-B-28/CropCred/README.md

 ---

-Made with ❤️, stress, and way too much coffee.
+Developed with a focus on innovation, reliability, and real-world impact.